teo-tsirpanis/Farkle/docs/string-regexes.md

 * Decimal digits can be matched by typing `\d`.
 All characters except of decimal digits can be matched by typing `\D`.
 * Whitespace can be matched by typing `\s`.
 All characters except of whitespace can be matched by typing `\S`.
 Carriage return, line feed, space and horizontal tab are considered whitespace.
 * You can match any other character by typing `.`.
 Just be careful of [the caveats](#The-dot-regex).
 * You can match a literal sequence of characters by enclosing them into single quotes.
 For example `'[ADOU].'` will literally match the seven characters inside the single quotes without treating them specially.
-A single quote inside a literal sequence can be inserted by typing `\'`.
-A single quote outside of a literal sequence can be inserted by typing `''`. __Starting with Farkle 6.2.0, using this construct is no longer recommended.
-It might be removed in a future major release.__
+A single quote can be escaped by typing `''`.

+> __Note:__ Prior to Farkle 6.2.0, single quotes could be escaped with `\'`.
+After that version the regex parser was improved but some construct like that are no longer possible to maintain ambiguity. `\` is not anymore specially treated in literal strings.

 * In character sets and ranges you can escape a character with a `\`.
 For example, to match either left or the right brackets you have to type `[\[\]]`.
-* Starting with Farkle 6.2.0, you can similarly escape characters anywhere in a regex.
-For example, to match a literal dot, use `\.`.
+* The backslash character itself can be escaped with `\\`.

 ### Quantifiers